DevOps-Gilde/S2_Docs_GitHubActions/03_SetupInfrastructure.md

 ## Introduction

-Our pipeline will use the code based approach.
+Our workflow will use the code based approach.
 That means we will refer in our workflow to an existing YAML file in our repository.
-It defines the logical steps your pipeline consists of.
-GitHub Actions allow to split a pipeline in a hierarchy of jobs and steps.
+It defines the logical steps your workflow consists of.
+GitHub Actions allow to split a workflow in a hierarchy of jobs and steps.

 A step has a certain type which defines what the step is about and which programing language you use inside the step.
 We will use **Azure CLI** as programming language.
 Azure CLI Docs:
 <br> https://docs.microsoft.com/de-de/cli/azure/what-is-azure-cli